Ramstein Air Base Celebrates Native American Heritage Month

-Grace Karol, Ramstein Officers Club employee and military spouse, represents the Sicangu Oyate tribe during the National American Indian Heritage Month campaign at Ramstein Air Base, Germany, Nov.
-17, 2023.
-National American Indian Heritage Month is an opportunity to recognize the rich and diverse cultures, traditions, and important contributions of our Native American Airmen and their family members.
-(U.S. Air Force photo by Airman 1st Class Olivia Sampson)
+Every November, the Department of Defense joins the Nation in celebrating National American Indian Heritage Month.
+It’s an opportunity to recognize the rich and diverse cultures, traditions, stories and important contributions of Native American and Alaskan Native peoples.

 |Date Taken: